Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 - Stay hydrated in the Florida heat with these flavored hydration multiplier packets.
 You can get a cup of ice water for free or add to a bottle of water and mix it up.
-You can use my code DEVINEFAIRYTALE at checkout and save 25% and get free shipping.
+You can use my code DEVINEFAIRYTALE at checkout to get a discount and get free shipping.

 - I always bring a couple of protein bars or nuts in case I need a quick snack.
 Always nice to have something on hand in a pinch, especially with kids.

 - Gum or Mints

 - Disney does not sell gum in their parks, so make sure to bring your own if you’ll want it!